 Under Voltage Load Shedding Relay Data

-Note: This section addresses requirements stated in NERC Standards PRC-20 and PRC-21 (soon to be PRC-010).
+An ERCOT TSP which has UVLS relays in its service area designed to mitigate under voltage conditions potentially impacting the system reliability is to establish and maintain a UVLS Program consistent with NERC Standards.

-After installation of any under voltage load shedding (UVLS) relays, the TDSP installing the UVLS relays will submit the corresponding relay model to ERCOT during the annual data update and as needed for DWG studies.
+The TSP owning an UVLS Program will submit the corresponding relay model to ERCOT during the annual data update.
 The DWG member shall submit the UVLS relay data in the form of a PSSE dyre file using an appropriate model.

+It is the responsibility of the TSP to ensure the UVLS program model submitted has been tested through an assessment as per NERC standards.

+Also, the TSP shall indicate any other schemes that are part of or impact the UVLS programs such as related generation protection, islanding schemes, automatic load restoration schemes, automatic capacitor/reactor switching, and Special Protection Systems.

 The model shall contain the necessary information to properly represent the under voltage relay actions in a dynamic study, including:

-Owner and operator of the UVLS program.
+Location (bus number and/or load ID) of load to be interrupted.

-Size and location of customer load, or percent of connected load, to be interrupted.
+Fraction of load to be interrupted.

 Corresponding voltage set points.

-Overall scheme clearing times (includes all time delays, breaker clearing times, etc.).
+Overall scheme clearing times (including all time delays, breaker clearing times, etc.).

-Also, the TDSP should indicate any other schemes that are part of or impact the UVLS programs such as related generation protection, islanding schemes, automatic load restoration schemes, UFLS and Special Protection Systems.

-All UVLS data will be documented in the annual Stability Book.
+All UVLS data from the responsible entities will be documented in the annual Stability Book.

 Protective Relay Data